 C. A member of the Immediate Family of a current UNCSA employee may not be employed in a position that is exempt from the State Personnel Act in the same school or academic department unless no other candidate for the position possesses qualifications superior to those of the immediate family member under consideration for the position.

-D. In order to avoid the appearance of favoritism based on a family or personal relationship, employees are expected to self-report to their supervisor any relationship that would fall under the definition of Immediate Family, as defined in this policy so that appropriate steps may be taken to ensure compliance with this policy.
+D. In order to avoid the appearance of favoritism based on a family or personal relationship, employees are expected to self-report to their supervisor any relationship that would fall under the definition of Immediate Family, as defined in this regulation so that appropriate steps may be taken to ensure compliance with this regulation.

-E. The Director of Human Resources shall report annually to the Board of Trustees, at the regular meeting falling closest to the date of commencement, concerning all specific cases to which the policy was applied during the preceding year.
+E. The Director of Human Resources shall report annually to the Board of Trustees, at the regular meeting falling closest to the date of commencement, concerning all specific cases to which the regulation was applied during the preceding year.

 V. Revision History